sansin5982/Genome-wide-Association-Study-protocol/GWAS-protocol.md

 between genotype and phenotype.
 This is typically done using a statistical software package, such as PLINK.

-### Binary file format
+## Binary file format

+Binary file formats are an alternative to the text-based PED/MAP file formats commonly used in GWAS.
+Binary file formats offer several advantages over text-based file formats, including faster loading times, reduced storage space requirements, and improved data compression.
 Binary files (fam, bed and bin) are smaller in size and run faster than basic files (ped and map).

-Quality control, statistical analysis and data entry (phenotype) are much easier and takes lesser time.
+### BED

+### BIM

+### FAM

 # Methods